 Unless you plan to use your stock immediately, cool it quickly by adding a tray of ice cubes, then refrigerate immediately.
 Freeze whatever you won’t use within a week.
 Leave half an inch of headroom at the top of the container and don’t forget to label.

-We’ve entered our brief fresh corn-on-the-cob season here in New Hampshire, and I don’t like to consign those cobs to the compost before simmering them into a delicate corn-cob broth.
+I don’t like to consign those cobs to the compost before simmering them into a delicate corncob broth.

-Once I’ve eaten or sliced off the kernels, I plop the cobs into a pot of water, bring to a boil and simmer for 15 minutes with a bay leaf.
-Corn-cob broth provides a subtle, fresh-corn flavor to just about any soup or stew.
+Once I’ve eaten or sliced off the kernels, I plop the cobs into a pot of water, bring it to a boil, and simmer for 15 minutes with a bay leaf.
+Corncob broth provides a subtle, fresh-corn flavor to just about any soup or stew.

-Take the clean leg and foot from a discarded pair of pantyhose or knee-high, add a cup or two of rice or barley to the foot, tie it loosely to allow the grain to expand, and add it to the boiling broth.
-As it cooks, the grain will absorb the liquid and the flavor, and become the basis for another tasty, nutritious meal.
+Take the clean leg and foot from a discarded pair of pantyhose or knee-high stocking, add a cup or two of rice or barley to the foot, tie it loosely to allow the grain to expand, and add it to the boiling broth.
+As it cooks, the grain will absorb the liquid and flavor and become the basis for another tasty, nutritious meal.